Article

 Improvements across this scale show how developing DEI strategies pays off over time.
 Measuring DEI metrics allows you to monitor and assess progress and make improvements that help you achieve your DEI goals.

-12 Key DEI Metrics to Track For an Inclusive Workplace
+12 DEI Metrics Examples to Track For an Inclusive Workplace

-Let’s examine some DEI metrics examples.
-These are the most important metrics you should measure:
+But, let’s examine some of the most important DEI metrics examples that you should measure:

 Diversity metrics